 Here is the process:

 – We use Olympia Trust Company for all of our clients that want to use registered funds to invest.
-We would fill out the documents to open you up a self-directed registered account through Olympia Trust if you do not have an account already.
+Clients can now open a self-directed registered account online at Olympia Trust.

 – Once the account is open, you can make a new contribution, transfer existing funds from another institution or a combination of the two.

 – Once the required funds are in your account at Olympia Trust, then it is a matter of completing documents to make an Exempt Market investment.